tarwn/lessthandot-hugo/blogs/content/posts/2018-04-24-adding-user-managed-api-keys-to-asp-net-core-2-w-cosmos-db.md

   </p>
 </div>

-In this post, that separation will start paying off, as it will allow us to add API key entries for the user and easily “revoke” them by switching their authentication type from “APIKey” to “RevokedAPIKey”, keeping the data available for audits but ensuring it's no longer valid for API authentication.
+In this post, that separation will start paying off, as it will allow us to add API key entries for the user and easily "revoke" them by switching their authentication type from "APIKey" to "RevokedAPIKey", keeping the data available for audits but ensuring it's no longer valid for API authentication.

 <div class="note-area">
   Posts in this series:</p>